Jingo-Finance/docs/docs/concepts/glossary.md

 ## Constant Product Formula

-The automated market making algorithm used by Pegasys.
+The automated market making algorithm used by Jingo.
 In v1, this was x\*y=k.

 ## Core

-Smart contracts that are considered foundational, and are essential for Pegasys to exist.
-Upgrading to a new version of core would require deploying an entirely new set of smart contracts on Ethereum and would be considered a new version of the Pegasys Protocol.
+Smart contracts that are considered foundational, and are essential for Jingo to exist.
+Upgrading to a new version of core would require deploying an entirely new set of smart contracts on Ethereum and would be considered a new version of the Jingo Protocol.

 ## ERC20

 ERC20 tokens are fungible tokens on Ethereum.
-Pegasys supports all standard ERC20 implementations.
+Jingo supports all standard ERC20 implementations.

 ## Factory